SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 3 - QC and Trimming/README.md

 Trimmed reads will be saved in `data/trimmed_sequences/`, so create this directory.

 Create and submit a fastp job for each of your fastq or fastq.gz read files.
-A generic fastqc job can be found here: [fastp.job](https://github.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/blob/main/job_files/fastp.job).
+A generic fastqc job can be found here: [fastp.job](https://raw.githubusercontent.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/main/job_files/fastp.job).

+fastp also performs some fastqc-like quality evaluations, and saves them as an html file in the logs directory.
+When we download our FastQC post-trimming results, we should download the SRRxxxx_fastq.html file, and look at it  in the browser also.

 **Don't forget that you will need to create `data/trimmed_sequences` first.**